Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states 'Look up macroeconomic and development data' and enumerates four specific providers (FRED, World Bank, OECD, Eurostat) with their coverage.
-It explicitly distinguishes from siblings by stating 'Use this for economic statistics; use filing_search for company financials or web_search for economic commentary.'
+The description opens with a specific verb+resource: 'Look up macroeconomic and development data.'
+It then enumerates four providers with concrete data coverage (FRED, World Bank, OECD, Eurostat), making the tool's scope unmistakable.
+It also explicitly distinguishes from siblings: 'Use this for economic statistics; use filing_search for company financials or web_search for economic commentary.'

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.